Programs and Services

 The Adapted Technology Program (ATP) at Inglis has connected people with physical disabilities to the world through technology for more than 20 years.

-Long recognized for its outstanding work with residents using the Inglis House Computer Lab, the program has recently expanded through grant funding, so that people of all ages with disabilities throughout the Delaware Valley can increase their computer access and skills.
+Long recognized for its outstanding work with residents using the Inglis House Computer Lab, the program has recently expanded through grant funding so that people between the ages of 18-64 with disabilities throughout the Greater Philadelphia can increase their technology access and skills.

-- Testing and utilizing the latest technology (e.g., Tobii Eye Gaze, Tecla Shield and 3D printing technologies equipment) to accommodate consumers with multiple disabilities.
+- Testing and use of the latest technology (e.g., Tobii Eye Gaze, Smart Home Technology and 3D printing equipment) to accommodate consumers with various disabilities.

 - Partnering with the Pennsylvania Technology Foundation (PATF) to help consumers fund computer and adapted technology purchases to improve their computer literacy and access.